Chances are, you found this post because you want to know what the offside rule is in football.

 A player being in an offside position is not penalised unless he is involved in active play.

-So a player can only be called offside if he is:
+A player can only be called offside when:

 1).
 In the opposition’s half.